JoelGrayson/create-joel-app/README.md

-<p align="center"><h1>Create-Joel-App</h1></p>

-`npx create-joel-app your-app-name`
+<h1 align="center">npx create-joel-app</h1>

-Create-Joel-App creates a new Next.js app with a header, page component, next.js, nice default styles for any pages, and minimal typescript configurations.
-It allows you to get started with your Next.js app without worrying about first configuring.
+Create-Joel-App creates a new Next.js app with Tailwind.css, a page component including headers if you want, nice default styles for all pages, and minimal TypeScript configurations.
+It allows you to get started with your Next.js app without worrying about initial configuration.
 It is more minimalist than create-t3-app and has no learning curve.

+Usage: `npx create-joel-app your-app-name`